Butterflies Are Free: Plot

 The next morning, Jill expresses her joy over their intimacy and shares her keepsake box's secrets with Don.
 They are interrupted when Florence arrives unexpectedly, appalled by Don's living conditions and Jill's presence in her underwear.
 Don and Jill arrange to have dinner together that evening, and she returns to her apartment to prepare for her audition.
 Florence questions Jill's suitability and persistently tries to convince Don to come home with her, but he refuses and leaves to go shopping for dinner.

 In Don's absence, Florence invites Jill to lunch, hoping to persuade her to leave Don.
 Florence discusses his previous involvement with a woman who motivated him to leave home, and with whom he fell in love, but who ultimately broke his heart.
 She insists that Don needs a woman who can commit to him, citing Jill's inability to sustain a long-term relationship.
 Despite admitting she might not be the ideal woman for Don, Jill argues that Florence is the one stunting his growth and self-confidence.

 That night, while awaiting Jill's return, Don scolds Florence for secretly talking to Jill earlier.
 When Jill finally arrives with Ralph, she reveals that she has been given a minor role in the play, which will include a nude scene.
-Jill announces her decision to move in with Ralph, which hurts Don.
+Jill announces her decision to move in with Ralph, which devastates Don.
 After Jill and Ralph leave, Don tearfully implores Florence to take him back home.
 Florence shares that the motivation behind the Donnie Dark books was to help Don confront his fears.
 She admits that she struggles to accept that she is no longer needed, but leaves after embracing her son.

 As Jill returns to Don's apartment to say goodbye, he deduces that she does not love Ralph.
-She reaffirms her freedom to leave whenever she wants, and reveals she fears hurting Don.
+She reaffirms her freedom to leave whenever she wants and reveals that she fears hurting Don.
 He accuses her of being emotionally crippled because of her refusal to commit to a relationship.
 Jill leaves to meet Ralph, and Don has a breakdown while listening to "Butterflies Are Free".
 Shortly afterwards, Jill returns and tells Don that she has had a "shadow vision" of an obstacle in front of her: Ralph.
 They laugh and hug.